Finite Key Security of the Extended B92 Protocol: Application: Extended B92

-Our results are shown in Figure \ref{fig:application:fig1}, with ideal ($x=1$) and practical ($x=\cos^2\frac{\theta}{2}$) devices.
+Our results are shown in Figure \ref{fig:application:fig1}, with ideal ($x=1$) and practical ($x=\cos\frac{\theta}{2}$) devices.
 We also compare with asymptotic results from \cite{lucamarini2009robust} and note our result converges to these asymptotic results in prior work.
 As we are the first, to our knowledge, to prove a finite key result for the full version of this protocol \emph{under general attacks}, we do not have other finite key evaluations to directly compare to.
-In Figure \ref{fig:application:fig2}, we compare with finite key results from \cite{amer2020finite} for this protocol, however that reference assumed weaker collective attacks and did not handle general attacks as we do (thus, key-rates from \cite{amer2020finite} may be artificially high).
-We see that, despite this, our result outperforms prior work at small signal count, while prior work outperforms in higher number of signals.
+In Figure \ref{fig:application:fig2}, we compare with finite key results from \cite{amer2020finite}, however it is difficult to make a direct comparison as that reference assumed weaker collective attacks and did not handle general attacks as we do (thus, key-rates from \cite{amer2020finite} may be artificially high).
+That paper also utilized mismatched measurement bases which collect substantial information about an adversary's attack, which we did not consider here.
+On the other, hand, the protocol in \cite{amer2020finite} was also simpler in the sense that only one of the two possible Test states were sent.
+Thus, a direct comparison is difficult, however it is the closest finite key result to our work.

+We see that our result outperforms this prior work at small signal count, while prior work outperforms, slightly, in a higher number of signals (though both results converge, asymptotically).
 Whether our proof can be improved in higher signal counts, or if this is due to the fact that we are considering a stronger security model, remains an open question.

-Many intersting future problems remain open.
-For instance applying our work to alternative protocols involving data filtering and discarding (e.g., CAD \cite{maurer2002secret} or standard B92 \cite{bennett1992quantum}).
+Finally, in Table \ref{tab:orgedcb091}, we evaluate the maximal tolerated error rates, for various $\theta$ and signal counts.